engsarah/MVP_Demo/README.md

 MVP Demo:

-This a Sample Demo Project that explains MVP with controller architecture, Also with Fragments Support.
+This a Sample Demo Project that explains MVP with controller architecture using both activities and fragments.

 This Demo Implements the following Feature:
 	-Implement MVP + Controller architecure.